 Lost or misplaced items: We are not responsible for lost or misplaced items.
-We cannot replace autograph or photo op tickets that are purchased at the convention, so PLEASE make sure your tickets are kept in a safe place.
+We cannot replace a la carte Autograph or Photo Op tickets that are purchased at the convention, so PLEASE make sure your PDFs and hard tickets are kept in a safe place.

 ADA Rules on service animals: This event welcomes service animals as per ADA rules.
 Service animals perform valuable work or tasks and are trained to provide help directly related to a person's disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA and therefore are not permitted at our event.

 Photo taking policy at this convention: We know that taking photos makes the convention even more fun.
 In the main theatre, photo taking is encouraged but only from your seat.
 It is unfair to run up to the stage and block the view of others who have paid for reserved seats in front of you.
 Even if there are empty seats, patrons must sit in the seats they paid for to be fair to everyone.
 Due to Fire Marshall regulations, everyone must be seated during performances.
 Please also be courteous to your neighbors when taking pictures.
 Photo taking is not allowed during autographing sessions nor during photo ops.